-This letter will continue and confirm the understandings of the parties reached during the negotiation of the 2003-2007 Agreement between the State of New York and the Public Employees Federation regarding the Employee Assistance Program, the Family Benefits Program and other work-life initiatives.
+This letter will continue and confirm the understandings of the parties reached during the negotiation of the 2003-2007 Agreement between the State of New York and the Public Employees Federation regarding the Work-Life Services Programs.

 The parties recognize the mutual benefits of programs designed to assist employees with personal problems that affect their performance on the job and help balance work and family responsibilities.
-Accordingly, a single multi-union labor/management advisory board shall be established to ensure the coordination of benefits available to employees through the Employee Assistance Program, the Family Benefits Program and other work-life programs mutually agreed to by the parties.
+Accordingly, a single multi-union labor/management advisory board shall be established to ensure the coordination of benefits available to employees through the Work-Life Services Programs mutually agreed to by the parties.